Menopause

 When writing your menopause policy, it's important to think about all of the issues that might impact employees with symptoms of menopause, including both the physical and psychological symptoms.

-Your policy should not only consider menopausal women, but it should also take into consideration the needs of trans people and non-binary people who may also experience menopause.
+There's no such thing as a model policy, but a comprehensive one will not only consider menopausal women, but also take into consideration the needs of trans people and non-binary people who may also experience menopause.
 Your policy should be as inclusive as possible in both the language you use when writing it, as well as what your people are entitled to.

 You should also keep in mind menopause can affect people at different stages of life.
-1 in 100 women experience premature ovarian insufficiency (also known as early menopause).
+1 in 100 women experience premature ovarian insufficiency (the early onset of menopause).).
 Your policy should consider the experiences of all people who may have menopause-related symptoms, not just women in a certain age demographic.

 Your policy should outline the potential adjustments that can be made to support people who are going through menopause, touching on a range of issues.

-This may seem a little obvious, but making sure people have access to cold drinking water, toilet facilities, and sanitary products is important.
+This may seem a little obvious, but making sure people have access to cold water, toilet and washing facilities, sanitary products and areas of the office that are away from a heat source is important.

 Your policy should also offer guidance on how to deal with menopause-related absence too, which can often be a difficult or awkward subject to talk about, but definitely needs to be addressed.
 Employers should consider making adjustments to their performance management system to account for any impact of menopause on productivity.
 A decrease in productivity and difficulty concentrating is a very common impact of menopause and something we see a lot through our work at Fertifa.

-A comprehensive menopause policy should be a tool that helps to support anyone experiencing menopause symptoms in the workplace, and it should also be something that is inclusive of all employees.
+A comprehensive menopause policy should be a tool that helps to support anyone experiencing menopause-related symptoms in the workplace, and inclusive of all employees.
 By recognising menopause as a health condition and developing policies to manage its impact at work, employers can create a more supportive and inclusive work environment, leading to happier, healthier, and more productive employees.

 When writing your menopause policy, you should define any terms that might be unfamiliar or open to interpretation